 Training tools for developing great people skills.

-Icebreakers are a great way to warm up your participants, start a casual discussion, and get your training rolling.
+Nowadays, it’s more and more common for people to be spread out and operate in remote teams over Zoom or other online platforms.
+This can make it harder to get to know each other and work collaboratively in teams.
+It also makes it harder to deliver training as new issues like participation, engagement, connectivity, and more are introduced.
+To combat this, icebreakers are a fun way to warm up your participants, start a casual discussion, and get your training rolling.
 But, you might be wondering what type of icebreaker activities work best in a virtual setting.
 Consider implementing the following online training icebreaker ideas.
-These virtual icebreakers will set the tone for the rest of your session!
+These virtual icebreakers will get the conversation rolling and set the tone for the rest of your session!

 Two Truths, One Lie

 Just as the name sounds, the idea of this icebreaker is to make three statements, two being true and one being a lie.
 The objective is for other participants to identify which statement is the lie.
+This is a great activity that lets the group get to know each other more personally, and participants can share how much or how little about themselves they feel comfortable with.
 Here’s how to implement this icebreaker in your virtual training session:

 - Announce the game to your participants and tell them the instructions.